 A bruise is an injury to the soft tissue.
 It's often caused by blunt force such as

 a kick, fall, or blow.
 It results in pain, swelling, and discoloration.

 A sprain is a stretch or tear of a ligament.
 Ligaments are flexible bands of fibrous

 tissue that connect bones to bones.
 They also hold together the bones in your joints.
 Sprains

 A strain is twist, pull or tear of a muscle or tendon, and is often caused by overuse,

-excessive force, or stretching.
+too much force, or stretching.
 A tendon is a tough cord of tissue that connects muscles

 Some examples of strains are:

-the body with the thumb turned away.
+body with the thumb turned away.
 The pain is caused by damage to the tendons that

 bend the wrist backward away from the palm.